sss22213/video_to_image/Readme.md

 To run this script, you'll need to ensure you have the required Python libraries.
 Install them using the `requirements.txt` file provided in this repository.

-## Installation

-To run this script, you'll need to ensure you have the required Python libraries.
-Install them using the `requirements.txt` file provided in this repository.

 ```
 pip install -r requirements.txt
 ```